felixschwamb/RaceAroundTheWorld/README.md

 ### Presentation of race
 Each racer is represented by a race car icon and all racers are placed on a world map, which is the race track.
 During a lap they move on the map to their next destination.
 The speed of the movement depends on the distance a racer needs to cover during a lap.
 The locations and the calculation of the coverd distance are based on geolocation data but the placement on the map can slightly differ due to conversion of data.
 ### Driver ranking
 Next to the race track the ranking of the ten racers is shown.
-The ranking is based on the distance covered by each racer and shows the racer with the highest distance covered on the top.
+The ranking is based on the distance covered by each racer and shows the racer with the longest distance covered on the top.
 The ranking changes after each lap to show the current ranking and the leading racer.

 ## Further development ideas
 * Higlighting the winner of a race
 * Animation of the ranking, so the cards representing each racer move into place, making it more obvious how the ranking changed
 * Selection of number of racers

+## Node.js environment variables
+* PORT